WallStreetMojo

 • Hedge fund investors should do a careful vetting of the same and question possible discrepancies.

-• E.g., a hedge fund could have a very complicated tax structure that may expose possible loopholes but not understood by the typical investor.
+• E.g., a hedge fund could have a very complicated tax structure that may expose possible loopholes but not be understood by the typical investor.

-• A fund manager may invest in P-Notes of the Indian stock market but routed through a tax haven.
+• A fund manager may invest in P-Notes of the Indian stock market but routed through tax haven.
 However, the manager may make such an investment by making all tax payments misleading the investors.

 • A hedge fund may not provide any transparency regarding its underlying investments (including sub-funds in a Fund of Funds structure) to the investors, which in turn will be difficult for the investors to monitor.